Acute Gastritis

 The main histologic feature of histoplasmosis is the presence of nonnecrotizing granulomas containing the organisms.
 The diagnosis of histoplasmosis requires a positive culture result from the gastric mucosal biopsy specimen.

 In iron-induced gastritis, erosions, foveolar hyperplasia, or even hyperplastic-type polyps can be detected.
-Iron has been associated with infarctlike necrosis given its corrosive properties.
+Iron has been associated with infarctlike necrosis, given its corrosive properties.
 Iron stains can highlight the golden brown pigment in tissue samples, but these are often easily visible.
-Of note, such findings should be differentiated from glandular siderosis seen in systemic iron overload or hemochromatosis.
+Of note, such findings should be differentiated from the glandular siderosis seen in systemic iron overload or hemochromatosis.

 Histologic features of chemotherapy-induced gastritis may include atypical epithelial cells with bizarre features at the base of the glands, limited mitoses, and pleomorphic nuclei.
 These characteristics may make it difficult to differentiate from an adenocarcinoma.